psevestre/openid-fapi/Financial_API_WD_002.md

 This specification facilitates use of [JARM] in conjunction with the response type `code`.

-Note: [JARM] can be used to protect OpenID Connect authentication responses.
+**NOTE:** [JARM] can be used to protect OpenID Connect authentication responses.
 In this case, the OpenID RP would use response type `code`, response mode `jwt` and scope `openid`.
 This means [JARM] protects the authentication response (instead of the ID Token) and the ID Token containing End-User Claims is obtained from the token endpoint.
 This facilitates privacy since no End-User Claims are sent through the front channel.
 It also provides decoupling of message protection and identity providing since a client (or RP) can basically use [JARM] to protect all authorization responses and turn on OpenID if needed (e.g. to log the user in).